anusii/solidui/examples/README.md

 # SolidUI Simple Example

-A minimal example demonstrating how to use SolidScaffold from the SolidUI library.
+A comprehensive example demonstrating how to use SolidScaffold from the SolidUI library.

 ## What This Example Shows

-This simple application demonstrates:
+This application demonstrates:

-- **Basic SolidScaffold setup** with 3 menu items
+- **SolidScaffold setup**
 - **Responsive navigation** that switches between rail and drawer
+- **Theme switching** with light/dark/system modes
+- **Custom About dialogue** with rich application information
+- **Version management** with changelog integration
 - **AppBar integration** with action buttons and overflow menu
-- **Built-in theme toggle** with light/dark mode switching
 - **Status bar functionality** with POD server connection simulation
+- **Security key management** integration

 ## Running the Example